Description

 Which means for our asset as example:

-• Looking at the maximum days under water of 738 days in the last 5 years of Trip.com, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 738 days in the last 5 years of Trip.com, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration:

-• Compared with SPY (21 days) in the period of the last 3 years, the average days below previous high of 55 days is higher, thus worse.
+• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 55 days is higher, thus worse.

 Performance (YTD)